CA-APM/ca-apm-fieldpack-asm/README.md

-# CA APM App Synthetic Monitor Fieldpack (Version 1.1)
+# CA APM App Synthetic Monitor Integration

 ## Description
 This field pack integrates metrics from CA App Synthetic Monitor (fka Cloud Monitor, WatchMouse) into CA APM.
 It provides a lot more configuration flexibility and more information than the out-of-the-box extension that is provided in the CA APM product.